Read

 In our case, all these warning signs were present, but we were overly optimistic, or even naïve, thinking we could handle it all.

-FuN: How did this failure help your personal and professional growth?
+FuN: How did this failure contribute to your personal and professional growth?

 Elena: With every failure I learn to understand and manage myself better.